TianshuFeng/STA/README.md

                                percent_overlap = 70)
 simple_visNet(simu_data_mapper, filter = simu_data$Y, color_filter = TRUE)
 ```
-The generated network can be found  [here](vignettes/network.html), and the screenshot is shown below:
+The screenshot of the generated networkis is shown below:
 | ![Screenshot](man/figures/Res_chicken_foot.png) |
 |:--:|
 | *Screenshot of the network from the STA method.* |